 - Doing volunteer work

-We will analyze the case of staying due to study purposes with more detail as it is the most extensive in terms of related legal issues.
+We will now analyze the case of staying due to study purposes carefully, as it is the most extensive in terms of related legal issues.

 Let’s say you would like to do your masters or P.h.D in Spain.

-Then, and if the course or research will last for less than one year, you do not need to possess a residence permit (student visa) in order to reside legally in the country.
+Then, and if the course or research will last for less than one year, you do not need to get a residence permit (student visa) in order to reside legally in the country.

-The Spanish immigration law contemplates this situation and you will be granted the stay status.
+The Spanish immigration law contemplates this situation and you will be granted the stay status (which is not a student visa).

 As you can see, the main upside of this is that you can skip all the legal paperwork of applying for an actual visa.
 The downside is that that period will not count for your Spanish nationality (remember that in order to obtain the Spanish citizenship you need to accumulate a certain amount of years lived in the country).